MateuszJanduraUszu/thread-pool/README.md

 * The thread-pool assumes that you handle all exceptions that occur in your task
 * If the thread-pool is about to close, all threads will finish their current task and discard others
 * When a thread finishes its current task and there are no other tasks in its task queue, it suspends itself and waits for any task
+* The default task priority is normal

 Other usable types
 ---

-* `allocator` - provides thread-safe memory allocation/deallocation
+* `allocator<T>` - provides thread-safe memory allocation/deallocation (compatible with the standard)
 * `lock_guard` - automatically locks and unlocks an exclusive lock (RAII)
 * `shared_lock` - provides a shared/exclusive lock
 * `shared_lock_guard` - automatically locks and unlocks a shared lock (RAII)
-* `shared_queue` - provides a thread-safe queue that can be shared between multiple threads
+* `shared_queue<T>` - provides a thread-safe queue that can be shared between multiple threads
-* `thread` - manages a single thread (state, task scheduling)
+* `thread` - manages a single thread (state, task scheduling etc.)

 Dependencies
 ---

-The library must be used on Windows with Microsoft Visual C++ (at least C++11 support) compiler.
+The library requires the Windows OS and a compiler with at least C++11 support.